Ensure that you have relevant search results

 Example

-You have a source used for a product catalog and another for support cases.
+You have a source used for your product inventory and another for support cases.

 Both sources must contain a custom productType field which categorizes the product for which the item pertains (for example, keyboard).